Aarception/Mo-information-security-portfolio/README.md

+# Representation ≠ Recognition

+---

-# State Conclusion: Friday, August 28, 2026
+ ## *A. State Conclusion: Friday, August 28, 2026*

 The burden of responsibility is being fully transferred to the ecosystem this week.